hpe-dev-incubator/hpe-dev-portal/content/blog/generating-self-signed-certificates-using-cert-manager-for-kubernetes-in-hpe-greenlake-for-private-cloud-entreprise.md

 One benefit of this approach is that the sample Nginx application can be deployed in the cluster with the default service type *ClusterIP*, which provides internal connectivity and can solely be accessed from within the cluster.
 The Ingress controller will p﻿rovide external access and handle SSL by accessing the certificate in the cluster and route the traffic to the deployed Nginx application in the backend.

+T﻿ype the following command to deploy the Ingress resource to the namespace *cfe-apps*:

 ```shell
 $ kubectl apply -f ingress-nginx-selfsigned.yaml -n cfe-apps
 ingress.networking.k8s.io/nginx-ingress-selfsigned created
 ```

-A﻿fter deploying the Ingress using the above command, together with Nginx deployment, to the namespace *cfe-apps*, you can validate the Ingress TLS using the browser.
-Type the URL *nginx.example.com* in the browser, it will be rediected over HTTPS with the warning message *'Your connection is not private'*:
+A﻿fter deploying the Ingress using the above command, together with Nginx application deployment, to the namespace *cfe-apps*, you can validate the Ingress TLS using the browser.

 S﻿tart the browser and type the URL *nginx.example.com*, it will be rediected over HTTPS with the warning message *'Your connection is not private'*:

 ![](/img/nginx-private.png)

-Y﻿ou can click *Not secure* and start the certificate viewer to check the TLS certificate before clicking *Proceed to nginx.example.com (unsafe)* go to the Nginx page:
+Y﻿ou can click *Not secure* and start the Certificate Viewer to check the TLS certificate before clicking *Proceed to nginx.example.com (unsafe)* to go to the Nginx page:

 ![](/img/nginx-cert.png)

 ### Conclusion

 This blog post described the steps to generate a self-signed certificate using cert-manager for K8s in HPE GreenLake for Private Cloud Enterprise.
 Self-signed certificates provide an easy way to prove your own identity for the applications deployed in K8s cluster.
 They are a good option for development and testing environments.
 However, self-signed certificates should not be used for production applications.
 For production use cases, you can try out cert-manager with [Lets Encrypt](https://letsencrypt.org/).
-Please refer to [cert-manager documentation](https://cert-manager.io/docs/)  on how to use it with the type of *Let’s Encrypt* challenges, as well as other sources than *Let’s Encrypt*.
+You can refer to [cert-manager documentation](https://cert-manager.io/docs/) on how to use it with the type of *Let’s Encrypt* challenges, as well as other sources than *Let’s Encrypt*.

 Please keep coming back to the [HPE Developer Community blog](https://developer.hpe.com/blog/) to learn more about HPE GreenLake for Private Cloud Enterprise.